cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   handle to the client credential being stored.
 In applications where there are alternate client identifiers that accompany an account, such as a username or email address, this identifier can be set to those alternate values.
 Applications SHOULD set the credential identifier to the client identifier.
+Applications MUST NOT use the same credential identifier for multiple clients.
-- Client and server info: As described in {{online-phase}}, these are application-specific values exchanged during the authenticated key exchange protocol.
-Applications MAY use these if they need to exchange data before the key exchange protocol completes (for performance reasons).
-Otherwise, applications SHOULD only send application-specific data after the protocol completes.
+- Context information: As described in {{configurations}}, applications may include a shared context string that is authenticated as part of the handshake.
+This parameter SHOULD include any configuration information or parameters that are needed to prevent cross-protocol or downgrade attacks.
+This context information is not sent over the wire in any key exchange messages.
+However, applications may choose to send it alongside key exchange messages if needed for their use case.
 - Client and server identifier: As described in {{client-credential-storage}}, clients and servers are identified with their public keys by default.
 However, applications may choose alternate identifiers that are pinned to these public keys.
 For example,